rileywhite/Cilador/README.md

 1. Mixin Definition: C# interface that provides a way to identify the mixin and that provides the minimum set of properties, methods, and events that will be added to a mixin target type.

 2. Mixin Implementation: C# class that implements a mixin definition interface.
-With the exception of constructors and field initial values, the entire contents of a mixin definition will be added to a mixin target type.
+The entire contents of a mixin definition will be added to a mixin target type.

 #Usage
 See [Bix.Mixers.Fody-Examples](http://github.com/rileywhite/Bix.Mixers.Fody-Examples)